What's new in Joomla 4.1?

 How can I update to Joomla 4.1?

-If your website was created in Joomla 4, you can update with one click.
-If you still have a Joomla 3 version (or even older) then you need a migration.
-You can read more about this in the article"What's new in Joomla 4.0?"
+If your website was created in Joomla 4, you can update by pressing one button.
+If you still have a Joomla 3 version (or even older) then a migration is required.
+You can read more about this in the article"What's new in Joomla 4.0?".

 About Jeroen